Best Loans for Discharged Bankruptcies

-Bankruptcies are designed to assist people drowning in debt discover a fresh start and wipe their slate clean.
+Bankruptcies are designed to assist people drowning in debt to get a fresh start and wipe their slate clean.
 However, before committing to filing a bankruptcy you should consider the positives and negatives.
-If you cannot repay your debts, you may want to consider going through the legal proceedings to file bankruptcy.

 Depending on your situation, you can either file chapter 7 or chapter 13 bankruptcy.
 In order to be eligible for chapter 7 bankruptcy you must be able to prove that you truly do not have the means to repay your debt.
 If you qualify, most of your debts should be forgiven after the bankruptcy.

 In order to be eligible for chapter 13 bankruptcy you need to prove that your disposable income is significant enough to repay debt using a reasonable repayment plan.